geoffhigginbottom/openstack-multa/README.md

 (A future version of this repo will automate the installation and configuration of the VPN)

+### Slow OpenVPN UI
+If you experience a very slow Admin UI perform the following steps (this should not be required for releases newer than 2.5.2 as it is supposed to be fixed)

+Log on through SSH to the Access Server and obtain root privileges.
+Then run these commands:

+	cd /usr/local/openvpn_as/scripts

+	./sacli --key vpn.client.client_sockbuf --value 0 ConfigPut

+	./sacli --key vpn.server.server_sockbuf_tcp --value 0 ConfigPut

+	./sacli --key vpn.server.server_sockbuf_udp --value 0 ConfigPut

+	./sacli start

 ## Mail Alerting

 As the deployment takes approximately 3.5 hours from start to finish, it can be useful to monitor its progress via e-mail.
 To disable this you need to set "send\_mail: false" in the /group_vars/general/vars.yml file (it is enabled by dafult).
 You will also need to complete all the "Status Mail Settings" in the vault.yml file.